 After the panel ended, we grabbed copies of the books that were available (I got The Burning Girl and Sing, Unburied, Sing).
 Then we walked the show floor for the first time.

 One of the first publisher booths I went into was Macmillan, where this awesome “bride” was handing out tote bags to promote The People We Hate at the Wedding by Grant Ginder.
 I took a bag and it ended up being my favorite tote bag of the whole expo-I was able to carry so much in there!

 I found the mothership, aka the Harlequin booth.
-Unfortunately, I didn’t attend any signings in this booth since the majority of the authors were non-romance, but I walked past it quite a few times to see if they were having any good giveaways.
+Their trade show banner shone above me like a guiding star, but unfortunately, I didn’t attend any signings in this booth since the majority of the authors were non-romance, but I walked past it quite a few times to see if they were having any good giveaways.

 The Sourcebooks booth had an awesome romance display!